Lack of Support for Microsoft Graph in Power Query

 Connecting to Microsoft Graph REST APIs from Power Query isn't recommended or supported.
 Instead, we recommend users explore alternative solutions for retrieving analytics data based on Graph, such as Microsoft Graph data connect.

-Users may find they can make certain REST calls to Microsoft Graph API endpoints work through the
+You might find you can make certain REST calls to Microsoft Graph API endpoints work through the

-OData.Feed functions, but these approaches are not reliable as long-term solutions.
+OData.Feed functions, but these approaches aren't reliable as long-term solutions.

-This article outlines the issues associated with Microsoft Graph connectivity from Power Query and explain why it isn't recommended.
+This article outlines the issues associated with Microsoft Graph connectivity from Power Query and explains why it isn't recommended.

 The built-in Organizational Account authentication flow for Power Query’s